Earthquake Game: The play

 Auburn led 6–0 with less than two minutes left in the 4th quarter.
 LSU's quarterback Tommy Hodson drove the team down the field before throwing an 11-yard touchdown pass to Eddie Fuller on 4th down.

-The game's name resulted from the reaction of the crowd after the final pass, which registered as an earthquake by a seismograph located in LSU’s Howe-Russell Geoscience Complex around 1000 ft from the stadium.
+The game's name resulted from the reaction of the crowd after the final pass, which registered as ground motion by a demonstration seismograph "installed on the floor" of the LSU’s Howe-Russell Geoscience Complex around 1000 ft from the stadium.
+This seismograph was there for the hands-on education of visitors and school groups.
+Someone could jump on the floor and see it record an "earthquake."
 The seismograph reading was discovered the morning after the game by LSU seismologist Don Stevenson and student worker Riley Milner.
 Word of the seismograph reading reached The Daily Reveille and spread to the local media.
 Stevenson submitted the reading to the Louisiana Geological Survey to have it preserved.
 Stevenson displayed a copy of the reading on his office window on the LSU campus that was later observed by an ESPN news crew, which was on campus doing a story sometime prior to when Stevenson left LSU in the summer of 1991.
 The news crew decided to do a piece on what they dubbed "The Earthquake Game."
 This news story helped to add more attention to the event.